Unavoidable Induced Subgraph of Infinite 2-connected Graphs: Introduction

 For higher connectivities, similar results are known, but they use different containment relations on graphs.
-In particular, for $k=2,3,4$, unavoidable large $k$-connected minors and topological-minors are determined in \cite{Unavoidabletopminor3conngraphs}; the corresponding parallel-minors are determined in \cite{unavoidableparminor4conngraphs}.
+In particular, for $k=2,3,4$, unavoidable large $k$-connected minors and for $j=2,3$, $j$-connected topological-minors are determined in \cite{Unavoidabletopminor3conngraphs}; the corresponding parallel-minors are determined in \cite{unavoidableparminor4conngraphs}.
 These results are very useful in analyzing graph structures concerning minors.
 However, they provide very little help in dealing with induced subgraphs.
 For instance, if we are interested in the behavior of a large 2-connected claw-free graph, then knowing that such a graph has a large $C_n$ or $K_{2,n}$ minor is not of much help.
 In such a situation, it is desirable to have the unavoidable large 2-connected induced subgraphs.
 In an earlier paper \cite{unavoidableinducedsubgraphs}, the authors of this paper determined all these unavoidable graphs, which we describe below.

 We define two families of graphs that generalize, respectively, stars and paths in \cref{thm:doov}.
 Let $n$ be an integer exceeding two.
-First, let $\Theta_n$ be the family of graphs $G$ such that $G$ consists of two specified vertices and $n$ pairwise-independent paths between those two vertices.
+First, let $\Theta_n$ be the family of graphs $G$ such that $G$ consists of two specified vertices and $n$ pairwise internally disjoint paths between those two vertices.
 These graphs can be considered as a generalization of stars.
 Next, let $\Lambda_n$ be the family of graphs $G$ constructed as follows.
-Let $G_1,\dots ,G_n$ be disjoint graphs, where each $G_i$ is isomorphic to $K_3$ or $K_4$.
-For each $i=1,\dots,n$, let $e^i$ and $f^i$ be distinct edges of $G_i$, where $e^i$ is not adjacent to $f^i$ if $G_i\cong K_4$.
-Then $G$ is obtained by identifying $f^i$ with $e^{i+1}$, for all $i=1,\dots, n-1$, and then deleting some (could be all or none) of the identified edges.
+Let $G_1,\dots ,G_k$ where $k\ge n$ be disjoint graphs, such that each $G_i$ is isomorphic to $K_3$ or $K_4$.
+For each $i=1,\dots,k$, let $e^i$ and $f^i$ be distinct edges of $G_i$, where $e^i$ is not adjacent to $f^i$ if $G_i\cong K_4$.
+Then $G$ is obtained by identifying $f^i$ with $e^{i+1}$, for all $i=1,\dots, k-1$, and then deleting some (could be all or none) of the identified edges.
+Note that each cycle of length at least $n+2$ is a member of $\Lambda_n$.
 These graphs can be considered as a generalization of paths.